Genesis 28 Luz to Bethel

 Jacob brought little in the way of a purse.
 He has to be careful with his money.
 It has to last him the rest of his journey.
 So, finding a place to sleep is going to be difficult.
 He doesn’t have money to find an inn each night along the way.
 That’s not a problem for a man raised in tents.

 Even though he is exhausted, Jacob knows that some tasks MUST be done in readiness for sleep.
 Jacob finds an olive tree nearby and cuts a branch from it.
 He uses this branch to sweep an area of the ground clean.
-Small Rocks and little twigs always make life uncomfortable when you’re lying on them.
-Justice spreads his cloak over the clinging area, and then selects a stone to use as his pillow.
+Small rocks and little twigs always make life uncomfortable when you’re lying on them.
+Jacob spreads his cloak over the clean area, and then selects a stone to use as his pillow.
 Finally ready, Jacob lies down and pulls a portion of his cloak over him to keep him warm this night.

 One would think that, as tired as he was, he would fall right to sleep.
 But his mind won’t be quiet.
 Thoughts of what lies ahead ran in circles through his mind.
 And, let’s face it, a rock is NOT a comfortable pillow.